• Skip to primary navigation

 So why are chocolatey desserts like cakes and brownies, slathered with creamy coconut and pecan frosting, labeled German?

-stack of german chocolate brownies with bite taken out
+stack of chocolate caramel brownies with nuts and coconut caramel topping

 What is German Chocolate?